auth0/docs/articles/scopes/current/index.md

 ## Standard Claims

 OpenID Connect specifies a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
-These claims are user attributes and are intended to supply the client with user details such as email, name and picture.
+These claims are user attributes and are intended to provide the client with user details such as email, name and picture.

-This information can be returned in the `id_token` or in the retrieved from [the /userinfo endpoint](/api/authentication#get-user-info).
+This information can be returned in the `id_token` or in the response from [the /userinfo endpoint](/api/authentication#get-user-info).

 ### Example: Ask for Standard Claims